Veetaha/times-are-changing-website/README.md

 npm i
 npm run backend:dev
 ```
-This command creates `tnat-web-debug` image and runs it as a docker container that
+This command creates `tac-web-debug` image and runs it as a docker container that
 represents the backend side of your app.

 The server will listen for a debugging client on port `9229`.